-Borrowings under the November 2019 Term Loan bear interest at an annual rate of applicable LIBOR plus the applicable margin.
-The applicable LIBOR will be the rate with a term equivalent to the interest period applicable to the relevant borrowing.
-The applicable margin will initially be a spread set according to a leverage-based pricing grid.
-At the Operating Partnership's irrevocable election, on and after receipt of an investment grade corporate credit rating from S&P or Moody's, the applicable margin will be a spread set according to the Company's corporate credit ratings provided by S&P and/or Moody's.
+Prior to its amendment in February 2022, borrowings under the 2027 Term Loan bore interest at an annual rate of applicable LIBOR plus the applicable margin.
+Following this amendment, the 2027 Term Loan bears interest at an annual rate of applicable Adjusted Term SOFR plus an applicable margin.
+The applicable LIBOR/Adjusted Term SOFR is the rate with a term equivalent to the interest period applicable to the relevant borrowing.
+The applicable margin is initially a spread set according to a leverage-based pricing grid.
+At the Operating Partnership's irrevocable election, on and after receipt of an investment grade corporate credit rating from S&P, Moody's or Fitch, the applicable margin will be a spread set according to the Company's corporate credit ratings provided by S&P, Moody's and/or Fitch.

-The November 2019 Term Loan is pre-payable at any time by the Operating Partnership (as borrower), provided, that if the loans under the November 2019 Term Loan are repaid on or before November 26, 2020, they are subject to a two percent prepayment premium, and if repaid thereafter but on or before November 26, 2021, they are subject to a one percent prepayment premium.
-After November 26, 2021 the loans may be repaid without penalty.
-The Operating Partnership may not re-borrow amounts paid down on the November 2019 Term Loan.
-The Operating Partnership was required to pay a ticking fee on any undrawn portion of the November 2019 Term Loan for the period from November 26, 2019 through March 26, 2020, the date that the November 2019 Term Loan was fully drawn.
-The November 2019 Term Loan has an accordion feature to increase, subject to certain conditions, the maximum availability of the facility up to an aggregate of \$500 million.
+The 2027 Term Loan is pre-payable at any time by the Operating Partnership (as borrower) without penalty.
+The Operating Partnership may not re-borrow amounts paid down on the 2027 Term Loan.
+The 2027 Term Loan has an accordion feature to increase, subject to certain conditions, the maximum availability of the facility up to an aggregate of \$500 million.

-The Operating Partnership is the borrower under the November 2019 Term Loan, and the Company and each of its subsidiaries that owns a direct or indirect interest in an eligible real property asset are guarantors under the facility.
-Under the terms of the November 2019 Term Loan, the Company is subject to various restrictive financial and nonfinancial covenants which, among other things, require the Company to maintain certain leverage ratios, cash flow and debt service coverage ratios, secured borrowing ratios and a minimum level of tangible net worth.
+The Operating Partnership is the borrower under the 2027 Term Loan, and the Company and each of its subsidiaries that owns a direct or indirect interest in an eligible real property asset are guarantors under the facility.
+Under the terms of the 2027 Term Loan, the Company is subject to various restrictive financial and nonfinancial covenants which, among other things, require the Company to maintain certain leverage ratios, cash flow and debt service coverage ratios, secured borrowing ratios and a minimum level of tangible net worth.

-Additionally, the November 2019 Term Loan restricts the Company's ability to pay distributions to its stockholders under certain circumstances.
+Additionally, the 2027 Term Loan restricts the Company's ability to pay distributions to its stockholders under certain circumstances.
 However, the Company may make distributions to the extent necessary to maintain its qualification as a REIT under the Code.
 The facility contains certain covenants that, subject to exceptions, limit or restrict the Company's incurrence of indebtedness and liens, disposition of assets, transactions with affiliates, mergers and fundamental changes, modification of organizational documents, changes to fiscal periods, making of investments, negative pledge clauses and lines of business and REIT qualification.